Outrage as UCAS emails students about high-interest loan company

 Around 3% of students get their money from a commercial or payday loan, but we hope to see that percentage going down as students learn more about what they can do if their Maintenance Loan doesn't stretch far enough.

 If you're struggling with money at uni, check out our guide to coping with a cash crisis.
-There are a number of options open to you so you can avoid taking out a commercial loan, like talking to your uni, finding grants, bursaries and scholarships and seeing a student money advisor.
+There are a number of options open to you so you can avoid taking out a commercial loan, like talking to your uni, finding student bursaries and seeing a student money advisor.